gavinhoward/bc/README.md

 This `bc` can be used as a drop-in replacement for any existing `bc`.
 This `bc` is also compatible with MinGW toolchains, though history is not supported on Windows.

-It is also possible to download pre-compiled binaries for a wide list of platforms, including Linux- and Windows-based systems, from [xstatic](https://xstatic.musl.cc/bc/).
-This link always points to the latest release of `bc`.

 ### Performance